[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 e.
 A description of any euthanasia method to be used.

-Proposals must be submitted on forms prescribed by the committee.
+Proposals and changes must be submitted as prescribed by the committee.

-All animal users must receive training prior to working with animals.
+All animal users and care staff must receive training prior to working with animals.

 6. Additional Charges to the IACUC